LinkedIn Company Page 10 Ways to Leverage it

 Make the “About Us” section about your audience.
 Don’t focus on your mission, years, business, or even company story here.
 Instead, make it about your buyer.
 After all, they are the hero of this story.
 Let them know who you help and how you solve their problem(s).

 Tip!!
 LinkedIn® Pages are SEO-friendly, just like individual profiles.
-Google indexes 156 characters of your page text, so be sure that your description leads with a powerful, keyword-rich copy, that way you will do SEO for a LinkedIn business page.
-LinkedIn members can search for companies by keyword, so include words and phrases that describe your business, expertise, and industry focus, that way you will leverage LinkedIn SEO.
+Google indexes 156 characters of your page text, so be sure that your description leads with a powerful, keyword-rich copy, that way you will do SEO for a LinkedIn company page.
+LinkedIn’s members can search for companies by keyword, so include words and phrases that describe your business, expertise, and industry focus, that way you will leverage LinkedIn SEO.

 Here are some keys to remember: